+As a dual enrollment course, students who successfully complete this course will be eligible to receive three (3) college credits and an official college transcript from Kean University.
 This course is designed to give students the opportunity to consider the origins, conduct, and legacy of genocide from the early 20th century to the present.
 Students will analyze the Armenian Genocide, the Holocaust, the Cambodian "Killing Fields," the Bosnian Crisis, the Rwandan Massacre, and the controversial genocide in the Sudan.
 This course complies with the New Jersey State Mandate for Holocaust and Genocide Education.
-As a dual enrollment course, students who successfully complete this course will be eligible to receive three (3) college credits and an official college transcript from Kean University.

-AP PSYCHOLOGY (249) 5 Credits

-Prerequisite: AP Psychology application is required.
-Full Year
+AP PSYCHOLOGY (249) 5 Credits Prerequisite: Successful completion of Grade 11 and Successful Full Year completion of Grade 11 and AP Psychology application is required.
 Grade 12

-This course follows the National College Board Advanced Placement and is designed to provide a rigorous university-level survey of psychology.
+This course follows the National College Board Advanced Placement and is designed to provide a rigorous university-level survey of Psychology.
 Students will examine the systematic and scientific study of the behavior and mental processes of human beings.
-Students will be exposed to the psychological facts, principles, and phenomena associated with each of the major perspectives within psychology.
+Students will examine the psychological terms, concepts, and theories associated with each of the major perspectives within psychology.
 Students will also learn and apply the methodology psychologists employ in their practice.
-This AP Psychology program offers a course and exam in psychology to qualified students who wish to complete studies in secondary school equivalent to an introductory college course in psychology.

-It is expected that all students take the AP Psychology exam in May.
+AP Psychology offers a course and exam in psychology via the College Board to qualified students who wish to receive college-level credit for an introductory psychology course (i.e. Psychology 101).
+It is strongly recommended that students take the AP Psychology exam in May.